Procedure for Reviewing Academic Articles Published in Didaskalia Theater Magazine

-- Academic articles submitted to the editors require an initial selection performed by the editors (i.e. the members of the Didaskalia board) who specialize in the issue raised in the article.
-After the initial selection the articles can be accepted for review, rejected, or sent back to the author with suggestions for necessary corrections or supplements.
+- Academic articles submitted to the editors require a preliminary assessment performed by the editors (i.e. the members of the Didaskalia board) who specialize in the issue raised in the article.
+After the preliminary assessment the articles can be accepted for review, rejected, or sent back to the author with suggestions for necessary corrections or supplements.

 - The Didaskalia editorial team selects two reviewers for each academic text.

 - Reviewers are selected based on the subject of the article in question.
 These are specialists in the field which the text concerns.

 - The author or authors of the publication and the reviewers are unaware of each other's identities (the double-blind review process).